deconf/Analytics-Insights/readme.txt

 - you can access all websites statistics in a single widget (websites within same Google Account)
 - option to choose a default color for your charts, graphs and maps
-- option to display top 24 pages, referrers and searches (sortable by columns)
+- visitors by pages, referrers and searches reports
-- option to display Visitors by Country on Geo Map
+- location reports, displaying visitors by country on a Geo Map and in a table chart
-- local websites and business have an option to display cities, instead of countries, on a regional map
+- local websites and business have an option to display cities, instead of countries, on a regional map and in a table chart
-- option to display Traffic Overview in Pie Charts
+- traffic overview reports with details about acquisition channels, social networks, search engines, traffic mediums and visitor type
 - user access level settings for Backend statistics and analytics reports
 - user access level settings for Frontend analytics data and reports
 - option to display Google Analytics statistics on frontend, at the end of each article